mmoran0032/essentials/EDITORS.md

 ## VSCode

+*Note: I'm trying to move over to VSCodium, which removes the telemetry* *portion of VSCode.
+Nothing else should be different.*

 VSCode is rapidly becoming an amazing development environment for both data science work (through its integration with Jupyter kernels) and package development.
 You really don't even need the web view for Jupyter